CyrusRR/iXDSCourseProject1/README.md

 includes hypothesis tests and machine learning algorithms looking at the accuracy of the algorithm and discrepancies in scores among age race etc.

-"Compas Cannabis" and "Compas Cocaine" and "Drug Posession" are looking at distributions of decile scores for people charged with drug related offenses for different demographics
+"Compas Cannabis", "Compas Cocaine" and "Drug Posession" are looking at distributions of decile scores for people charged with drug related offenses for different demographics